Sunfished/FakemonCollageCreator/README.md

 For some users, using the EXE will trigger responses from anti-virus programs due to how I converted the .py file into an .exe.
 I can assure you there isn't a virus, and you can run as many tests on it with online programs if you're worried.
 If you're still wary about using the EXE, then the only other method is to install python and the required libraries, both of which I won't detail here.
 Use Google!

 # Setting Up
+If you have any trouble with any of the steps, especially with steps 2 and 3, feel free to view my own spreadsheet as an example here: https://docs.google.com/spreadsheets/d/1_HaGh0U4GXMOpMDbTmB6zm9DqHrm2DHQWYVhaYdBZlY/edit#gid=0

 1. Open a Spreadsheet editor of your choice.
 I highly recommend Google Spreadsheets due to how versatile and lightweight it is.

 2. You should see an empty, gridded document.
 On the left side, you should see numbers going downwards.
 Go to Line 1, and add the following headers, in any order you want: